vetchium/vetchium/README.md

 To bring the services up, run the following commands:
 ```
-$ # Setup any Kubernetes cluster (docker desktop, kind, etc.) and make kubectl point to it
+vetchi $ # Setup any Kubernetes cluster (docker desktop, kind, etc.) and make kubectl point to it
-$ kubectl create namespace vetchidev
+vetchi $ kubectl create namespace vetchidev
-$ tilt up
+vetchi $ tilt up
-$ #Visit http://localhost:10350/ to see the tilt UI
+vetchi $ # Visit http://localhost:10350/ to see the tilt UI which will show you the services, logs, port-forwards, etc.
 ```

 To connect to the port-forwarded Postgres using the psql command line, use the following command: